Everett M. Dirksen U.S. Courthouse

 For more building information and service calls, contact the Dirksen Courthouse Service Desk using the information in the top right box on this page.
 For other federal government information, call 1-800-FED-INFO.

-Amenities The newly renovated Courthouse Cafe is open to the public on weekdays from 7:30 a.m. to 3:00 p.m.
-It serves a variety of menu items and daily specials for both breakfast and lunch.
+Amenities The Courthouse Cafe is open to the public on weekdays 7:30 a.m.– 3:00 p.m.
+It serves a variety of menu items for breakfast and lunch.
 Free public Wi-Fi is available.
 The building also houses a federal child care center for infants age six-weeks to 15-months old.

 Conference Rooms Two conference rooms adjoining the Courthouse Cafe are available for tenant use.
 The larger room seats up to 60 people theater style and has a wireless microphone system.
 The smaller room accommodates up to 20 people in a round table setting.
 Both rooms have a conference phone, a computer data outlet, white boards, ceiling mounted projectors and screens, DVD/VCR capability, and tables and chairs.
-The conference rooms are available during normal working hours from 8 a.m. to 5 p.m., though exceptions for extended hours can be made.
+The conference rooms are available 8 a.m.– 5 p.m. during normal work days, though exceptions for extended hours can be made.
 For reservations call the Dirksen Courthouse Service Desk at (312) 353-6996.

 The shortcut for this page is www.gsa.gov/emdct.